 General information about becoming a barrister and the Bar Readers’ Course is available here.
 To enquire about coming to the Bar, contact Michelle James, Education Manager, or Anne Sheehan and Timothy Goodwin, Co-Chairs of the IJC.

 The Victorian Bar conducts a clerkship program for Indigenous law students on an annual basis each February/March (depending on student availability).
 The six students selected for this program obtain a total of three weeks’ paid work experience at the Bar, the Supreme Court of Victoria the Federal Court of Australia and the County Court of Victoria.

-To apply, complete the Indigenous Law Students’ Clerkship Application Form.
+To apply, complete the Indigenous Law Student's Clerkship Program Application Form.

 The Victorian Bar runs a legal mentoring program that is open to Indigenous law students or graduates.
 Each participant is connected with a barrister and a Judge (Supreme Court, Federal Court or County Court) to facilitate long term career assistance.